Cihan Ünsal

 Supervisor: Professor Heather Hamill

-I am a DPhil student at St Cross College, University of Oxford.
+I am a DPhil student in Sociology at St Cross College, University of Oxford.

-Apart from my sociology studies, I have an interest in literature and cinema, and I hope to produce some works in these artistic fields in the future.
+Outside academia, I have a strong interest in literature and cinema, and I hope to explore these creative fields further in the future.

 Research Interests: Nationalism and ethnicity; political and civil violence; death, dying, and suicide; religion, religious groups, and secularisation; film and media studies